Reservoir kernels and Volterra series: Introduction

-A first version of this approach has been presented in \cite{RC13}, where a similar strategy was pursued for truncated Volterra series followed by random projections.
-Even though this strategy leads to important conclusions like, for instance, the explanation of the expressive power of the randomly generated state-affine systems introduced in \cite{RC6}, the truncations made impossible the recursive characterization of the reservoir kernel.
+A first version of the approach in this paper has been presented in~\cite{RC13}, where a similar strategy was pursued for truncated Volterra series followed by random projections.
+Even though this strategy leads to important conclusions, such as the explanation of the expressive power of the randomly generated state-affine systems introduced in~\cite{RC6}, the truncations made impossible the recursive characterization of the reservoir kernel.

-The continuous-time counterpart of the results in this section are much related to the notion of the {\bfi signature process} \cite{chen1957integration, chen1958integration, Lyons:1998, hambly2010uniqueness, RC19} in rough path theory which, roughly speaking, allows the approximation of the solutions of arbitrary controlled differential equations as a linear functional of the signature, which plays the role in this setup of the Volterra reservoir.
-A kernel representation can also be constructed for the signature process \cite{salvi2021signature} which is the analogue of the Volterra reservoir kernel and that, in this continuous-time setting, is characterized as the solution of a Goursat partial differential equation.
+The continuous-time counterpart of the results in this paper is much related to the {\bfi signature process}~\cite{chen1957integration, chen1958integration, Lyons:1998, hambly2010uniqueness, RC19} in rough path theory.
+This process allows for the representation of the solutions of affinely controlled differential equations as a linear functional of it, a feature shared, loosely speaking, by the solutions of the Volterra reservoir in the discrete-time setup.
+A kernel representation can also be constructed for the signature process~\cite{salvi2021signature}, which is the analog of the Volterra reservoir kernel and that, in this continuous-time setting, is characterized as the solution of a Goursat partial differential equation.